loading

 • Professional services firm profits under fire

-Contact our office at (03) 9579 4450 or email us at team@domkara.com.au for any questions you may have!
+Contact our office on (03) 9579 4450 or email us at team@domkara.com.au if you have any questions.

-Fund Accountants for The Australian Fuel Fund (AFF)
+Fund Accountants for the Australian Fuel Fund (AFF)

 Why are some businesses returning JobKeeper?

-D’OmkaraKnowledge –March20211Why are some businesses returning JobKeeper?Super Retail Group -owner of the Supercheap Auto, Rebel, BCF and Macpac brands -handed back $1.7 million in JobKeeper payments in January after releasing a trading update showing sales growth of 23% to December 2020.
-Toyota announced that it will return $18 million in JobKeeper payments after a record fourth quarter.
-And, Domino’s Pizza has also handed back $792,000 of JobKeeper payments.
+Super Retail Group, owner of the Supercheap Auto, Rebel, BCF and Macpac brands, returned $1.7 million in JobKeeper payments in January after releasing a trading update showing sales growth of 23% to December 2020.
+Toyota announced that it would return $18 million in JobKeeper payments following a record fourth quarter, while Domino’s Pizza returned $792,000 in JobKeeper payments.

 COVID-19 Vaccinations and the Workplace

-FBT2021: Tax & Employee Benefits
+FBT 2021: Tax and Employee Benefits

-The 1 July 2021 superannuation changes
+The 1 July 2021 Superannuation Changes

-D’OmkaraKnowledge –April20216JobMaker fails to boost employmentThe Government’s JobMakerscheme has created 609 new jobs since registrations opened on 1 February 2021, despite around 15,000 businesses registering their interest in the scheme.
+The Government’s JobMaker scheme created 609 new jobs after registrations opened on 1 February 2021, despite approximately 15,000 businesses registering their interest in the scheme.

 person